 In a letter from the Royal Ministry of Defense to the Fortress Artillery dated 20 September 1916, the Minister of Defense gave "authorization to start remodeling the old laboratory building on Odderøen so that it can be used as a residence for the head of security."

-The head of the guard at the time was Captain Ole A. Fosby, who with the rank of lieutenant colonel was the commander of the fortress during the German attack on 9 April 1940.
-From 1930 to 1936, quartermasters lived in the residence.
-From 1936 until April 1940, lieutenant colonel Birger K. Ullern lived in the residence.
+The then chief of guard was Captain Ole A. Fosby, who with the rank of lieutenant colonel was commander of the fortress during the German attack on April 9, 1940.
+From 1930 to 1936, captain quartermasters lived in the residence.
+From 1936 until April 1940, Lieutenant Colonel Birger K. Ullern lived in the residence.

-After the 2nd World War, Orlog's living room was the residence of the commanders of Marine commando Sørlandet (from 1962 Sjøforsvars commando Sørlandet).
-The following bosses lived in the residence:
+After World War II, Orlogsstua was the residence of the commanders of Marine Commando Sørlandet (from 1962 Naval Commando Sørlandet).
+The following commanders lived in the residence:

 Commander Gunnar Hovdenak 1945 – 1950